 1. Introduction.

-With the Cool Promo and Cool Promo White Label applications, included in the Cool Promo and Cool Promo White Label plans, respectively, you can create a campaign with a fully customizable skill game, in which players must find the differences between two apparently identical images.
+With Cool Tabs, you can create a campaign with a fully customizable skill game, in which players must find the differences between two apparently identical images.

 2. Step by Step.